 What’s truly interesting here is that we can at a glance know how even unknown failures may impact our system.
 I don’t need to know why a database worker may fail, whether it’s due to a disconnection, a dying database, or a bug in the protocol implementation; I know that no matter what, this should leave the cache in place, and possibly let me do stale reads until the database sub-tree becomes available again.

 This is where a child’s restart policy, combined with the supervisor’s accepted failure frequency comes in play.
-If all the workers and their supervisor are marked permanent, then there is a possibility that frequent crashes will take down the whole node.
-However, you can do a special little trick:
+If all the workers and their supervisor are marked permanent

-3. add a new supervisor above it (this one can use any policy you want), but make it one_for_one.
+, so that if it fails, it gives up and does not get restarted - add a new supervisor above it (this one can use any policy you want), but make it

-4. add a new process under the new supervisor (a sibling of the temporary supervisor).
+supervisor).
 Have this process linked to the old supervisor.
 This is the manager.

 The temporary supervisor can be used to tolerate an acceptable restart frequency.
 It could say that it’s normal for a worker to die every two minutes, for example.
 However, if we exceed this threshold, something bad is happening, and we want to stop retrying without risking to destabilize the node.
 The supervisor shuts down, and since it’s temporary, the super-supervisor (above the square) will just stay there doing nothing.

-The manager can then look at whether the sup supervisor is alive or dead, and apply any policy it want when it comes to restarting it: use an exponential backoff, wait until a circuit breaker untrips, wait for an external service registry to say the dependent service is healthy again, or ask for user input on what to do.
+supervisor is alive or dead, and apply any policy it want when it comes to restarting it: use an exponential backoff, wait until a circuit breaker untrips, wait for an external service registry to say the dependent service is healthy again, or ask for user input on what to do.
 The manager can then ask its own parent supervisor to restart the temporary supervisor, which will then restart its own workers.

 This is one of the few design patterns in Erlang.
 Because smart systems make stupid mistakes, we want to keep the supervisors as simple and predictable as they can be.
 The manager is us grafting a brain onto the supervisor, and making fancier decisions.
 This lets us separate policies for transient errors from policies for more major or persistent faults that can’t just be dealt with through restarting.